 Before any benefits and work incentives counseling services are provided to customers, the benefits counselor’s director must:

-approve the VR3455, Provider Staff Information Form, completed by each staff member; and
+approve the VR3454, Benefits Counseling Provider Staff Information Form, completed by each staff member; and

 submit approved forms to the benefits counselor's TWC-assigned regional program support specialist or regional quality assurance specialist.

-The VR3455, Provider Staff Information Form, must document the benefits counselor’s qualifications with evidence such as transcripts, diplomas, reference letters, credentials, and licenses.
+The VR3454, Benefits Counseling Provider Staff Information Form, must document the benefits counselor’s qualifications with evidence such as transcripts, diplomas, reference letters, credentials, and licenses.

 The benefits counselor must meet one of the following qualifications, as determined by the program specialist for benefits and work incentives: